-The Justice, Culture and Community course will help you explore the theory, development and application of social justice from historical, sociological, political, philosophical, theological, artistic and psychological perspectives.
+The Justice, Culture and Community course is an interdisciplinary exploration of the theory, development and practice of social justice in local, Canadian and North American contexts.

-Whether you are serving in a homeless shelter or long-term care facility, doing advocacy work for a local NGO or planting vegetables in a community garden, SMC One will allow you to reflect on major questions of meaning and value in the intersecting contexts of academic study, socially engaged experience and personal growth.
+Every student in Cornerstone receives a community placement in which you’ll experience connection and gain hands on experience that will stay with you beyond your academic career.
+Whether you are serving in a homeless shelter or long-term care facility, doing advocacy work for a local NGO or helping in a community food bank, SMC One will allow you to reflect on major questions of meaning as they manifest themselves in lived experiences of power and privilege in the intersecting contexts of race, class, gender, religion and ethnicity.

 The Cornerstone program is sponsored by St Michael's College.
 The program and its courses are open to all students in the Faculty of Arts and Science.